About this article

 |

-If the most up to date email signature (reflecting current User Profiles and email signature templates) is not synchronized, please confirm the settings of your Blob Storage.
-If issues persist, contact support for further assistance.
+If the most up to date email signature (reflecting current User Profiles and email signature templates) is not rendering, ensure a synchronization has occurred.

 .eml